Antisemitism and the New Testament: The New Testament and Christian antisemitism

 Cook believes that both contemporary Jews and contemporary Christians need to reexamine the history of early Christianity, and the transformation of Christianity from a Jewish sect consisting of followers of a Jewish Jesus, to a separate religion often dependent on the tolerance of Rome while proselytizing among gentiles loyal to the Roman Empire, to understand how the story of Jesus came to be recast in an anti-Jewish form as the Gospels took their final form.

 Some scholars say that critical verses in the New Testament have been used to incite prejudice and violence against Jewish people.
 Professor Lillian C. Freudmann, author of Antisemitism in the New Testament (University Press of America, 1994) has published a study of such verses and the effects that they have had in the Christian community throughout history.
 Similar studies have been made by both Christian and Jewish scholars, including, Professors Clark Williamsom (Christian Theological Seminary), Hyam Maccoby (The Leo Baeck Institute), and Norman A. Beck (Texas Lutheran College).

 New Testament

-There are some verses in the New Testament that describe Jews in a positive way, attributing to them salvation or divine love.
+Some verses in the New Testament describe Jews in a positive way, attributing to them salvation and divine love.

-According to the New Testament Gospels, Jesus, on his fateful entry into Jerusalem before Passover, was received by a great crowd of people.
-Jesus was arrested and tried by the Sanhedrin.
-After the trial, Jesus was handed over to Pontius Pilate, who duly tried him again and, at the urging of the people, had him crucified.

-The New Testament records that Jesus' disciple Judas Iscariot, the Roman governor Pontius Pilate along with Roman forces and the leaders and people of Jerusalem were (to varying degrees) responsible for the death of Jesus.
+According to the New Testament Gospels, Jesus, during the triumphal entry into Jerusalem before Passover, was greeted by a large crowd.
+Jesus was arrested by Romans and tried by the Sanhedrin.
+After the trial, Jesus was given over to the Roman authorities, led by Pontius Pilate, who duly tried him again and, at the urging of the people, had him crucified.
+Mark 14:43–46 records Judas Iscariot betraying Jesus to the Roman authorities, while John 19:11 and Acts 4:27 and 13:27–28 attribute responsibility for Jesus's death to Pilate, the Roman military forces, and the Jewish leadership and populace of Jerusalem at the time.